Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 But that doesn’t mean you want them to be part of your “in-house ecosystem.”

-Another way to answer the question, “What attracts centipedes come from?” is to say that they hatch out of eggs laid in damp soil in the spring or summer.
+Another way to answer the question, “Where do centipedes come from?” is to say that they hatch out of eggs laid in damp soil in the spring or summer.
 Each mother centipede will lay 30 or more eggs at a time.
 The larvae will emerge from the eggs, and then progress through six distinct life stages.

 “Centipede” is a misnomer.